-In Benin, neither primary nor secondary school teachers are required to participate in teacher professional development activities.
+In Côte d'Ivoire, neither primary nor secondary school teachers are required to participate in teacher professional development activities.

 - Set a required number of days for teachers to participate in professional development activities throughout the school year. - Offer professional development activities in which teachers can learn from one another and improve their classroom instruction.
-Research suggests that the most effective teacher professional development is collaborative and provides opportunities for the in-school analysis of instructional practice, as opposed to being limited to one-time workshops or conferences. - Eliminate any costs teachers may have to pay for participating in professional development activities.
+Research suggests that the most effective teacher professional development is collaborative and provides opportunities for the in-school analysis of instructional practice, as opposed to being limited to one-time workshops or conferences.